November 16, 2020

 For example, on an old map, with the Wind River Indian Reservation outlined near-center, Martinez has drawn man in a track suit and headdress breakdancing on Wyoming territory.

 Working his way through a stack of his contemporary ledger-style pieces, Martinez pulled out another, black text on off-white paper with an added sepia-toned illustration:

 “This is on ‘Laws Relating to Indian Affairs,’ so you turn that upside down and then you draw all over it,” Martinez said before moving on to a land grant document augmented by his hand with the face of a Native child.
 “This is me putting an actual face on that.”

 His dedication to his craft and his people is paired with dedication to his family.
-His youngest daughter, 3, spends her days with him, and she and her big sister, 7, join him in his studio for their own crafts.
-About a year ago, Martinez graduated from juggling a full-time job with his art to being a full-time artist, feeding and supporting his family on his talent and his statements.
+His youngest daughter, 7, spends her days with him, and she and her big sister, 10, join him in his studio for their own crafts.

 Better yet, you can purchase his art at www.martinezartdesign.com and play a role in adjusting expectations.
 “Non-Native artists painting Native images have better careers and make more money painting those images and perpetuating those type of thoughts than actual Natives doing the same work,” Martinez observes.
 “I’d think that a collector who wants Native artwork would lean more toward a Native artisan.”